MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-manage-your-data-storage-in-power-bi.md

 ## Capacity limits

+Workspace storage limits, whether for My Workspace or an app workspace, depend on whether the workspace is in [shared or Premium capacity](service-basic-concepts.md#capacities).

 ### Shared capacity limits
-For workspaces in shared capacity (that is, licensed with Power BI Pro, not in a Premium capacity):
+For workspaces in shared capacity:

 - There is a per-workspace storage limit of 10 GB.
-- Total usage can’t exceed 10 GB times the number Pro licenses in the tenant.
+- For app workspaces, the total usage can’t exceed 10 GB multiplied by the number Pro licenses in the tenant.

 ### Premium capacity limits
 For workspaces in Premium capacity: